Sampling from Gaussian Process Posteriors using Stochastic Gradient Descent: Acknowledgments

 \section{Acknowledgments}

-We are grateful to David R. Burt for suggesting a few tricks which helped us complete the development of our theory.
+We are grateful to David R. Burt for suggesting a few tricks which helped us complete the development of our theory and thank Bruno Mlodozeniec for identifying and correcting a small mistake in the proof of \Cref{app:sgd_convergence}.
 JAL and SP were supported by the University of Cambridge Harding Distinguished Postgraduate Scholars Programme.
 JA acknowledges support from Microsoft Research, through its PhD Scholarship Programme, and from the EPSRC.
 JMHL acknowledges support from a Turing AI Fellowship under grant EP/V023756/1.
+AT was supported by Cornell University, jointly via the Center for Data Science for Enterprise and Society, the College of Engineering, and the Ann S. Bowers College of Computing and Information Science.
 This work has been performed using resources provided by the Cambridge Tier-2 system operated by the University of Cambridge Research Computing Service (http://www.hpc.cam.ac.uk) funded by an EPSRC Tier-2 capital grant.
 This work was also supported with Cloud TPUs from Google's TPU Research Cloud (TRC).